-I want to cruise Inland Waterways of Europe – What do I need?
+I want to cruise Inland Waterways of Europe – do I need a licence?

-We are asked this question so often we thought it would be useful to include a page on here to help everyone through the confusion.
+We are asked this question so often we thought it would be useful to include a page on here to help everyone.

 The Inland Waterways ICC requires two elements of competence: